dice-project/DICE-Simulation/bundles/es.unizar.disco.pnml.m2m/examples/README.txt

 This folder contains the following projects:

 - Posidonia: Case study analyzed in the paper [1]
-- PosidoniaSimplied: illustrative example used in the wiki page "Getting Started: An illustrative example"
+- PosidoniaSimplified: illustrative example used in the wiki page "Getting Started: An illustrative example"